 I’d be remiss if I didn’t bring up the other aspect of the werewolves themselves.
 Namely, their brutal effectiveness.
 The first scene also clues us into how effective they are.
 Decker gets shot by an unseen sniper, dodges another bullet using only his reflexes, and pinpoints where the enemy sniper is using his enhanced senses.
 All of this happens in seconds, and while he’s in human form.
 He isn’t even impaired by the bullet wound, which fully healed in an hour.
 In other words, the intro scene is very effective at setting up just how dangerous these beings can be.

-The episode then keeps upping the ante, first with Decker seeing the gory handiwork of the Taliban werewolf (which is an effective horror scene, the only pure horror scene in the episode), and then the final battle between the three fully transformed werewolves (probably the best one on one action scene in LDR so far).
+The episode then keeps upping the ante.
+First Decker there’s the scene where sees the gory handiwork of the Taliban werewolf which is an effective horror scene, the only pure horror scene in the episode.
+Then there’s the final battle between the three fully transformed werewolves, probably the best one on one action scene in Love, Death & Robots S1 so far.
 You get a sense as to why these werewolves are both desired commodities for carrying out war while deeply feared and hated by those very same people.